Zion Williamson Injury Shocks Fans As Duke Loses To UNC

 — Aaron Dodson (@aardodson) February 21, 2019

-Duke coach, Mike Kzryzewski revealed after the game that Zion Williamson’s knee was stable, calling it a “mild knee sprain,” and claiming that would know more about the situation on Thursday.
+Duke coach Mike Kzryzewski revealed after the game that Zion Williamson’s knee was stable, calling it a “mild knee sprain,” and claiming that he would know more about the situation on Thursday.

 Zion was wearing the Nike PG 2.5 sneaker, which is NBA star Paul George’s shoe.
-The sneakers were the George’s signature shoe from the fall and styled in an exclusive colorway for Duke.
+The sneakers were George’s signature shoe from the fall and styled in an exclusive colorway for Duke.

 The school is currently four years into a 12-year contract with Nike, as the company is the supplier of the team’s uniforms, shoes, and apparel.
-Now, the company is taking heat after Zion’s blown out shoe, as Williamson has been one of the most talked about college players this year, averaging 22.4 points per game, and being talked about as the likely number one all around draft pick for the 2019 NBA draft class.
+Now, the company is taking heat after Zion’s blown-out shoe, as Williamson has been one of the most talked about college players this year, averaging 22.4 points per game, and being talked about as the likely No. 1 all-around draft pick for the 2019 NBA draft class.

 Nike has yet to comment on the controversy, and it is currently unclear how many games Zion Williamson could miss with his knee injury.
 Meanwhile, Duke is set to play Syracuse on Saturday.